 What does this look like?
 It means that British Columbians have access to legal information and education that:

-is in language they can understand
+is in language they understand

-- empowers them to take action
+empowers them to take action

 When we offered our first law classes in 1972, we became the first organization in Canada dedicated exclusively to educating the public about the law.

 Fifty years on, the role of educating people about the law has become even more vital.
 The law is more complex.
 Legal services are more expensive.
 Legal problems are prevalent in the daily lives of Canadians.
 People need information and tools to help them deal with the legal problems of daily life.

 We are proud to help people access quality and trustworthy legal information

 We are responsive, resilient and agile to changes in the law and in the way people learn